Minority Business Development Agency (MBDA), Commerce.

-Affected Public: Business or other for-profit organizations; not-for-profit institutions; individuals or households; Federal, State, Local or Tribal government.
+Affected Public: Individuals or households; Business or other for-profit organizations; Not-for-profit institutions; State, Local, or Tribal government; Federal government.

 Estimated Number of Respondents: 2,633.

-Estimated Time per Response: 1 minute to 210 minutes, depending on the function.
+Estimated Time per Response: 1 minute to 210 minutes, depending upon function.

 Estimated Total Annual Burden Hours: 4,516.